There are so many ways to cook with beer. Here are seven great options that are easy to execute.

 Barley is high in fibre and proven to lower cholesterol.
 Learn about the health benefits of barley and the many ways to eat barley.

-Keep your kids entertained, engaged and off the walls with these fun agriculture and food activities.
+Keep your kids entertained, engaged and off the walls with these fun agriculture and food educational activities for kids.

-Stirfrys are a great way to use leftovers.
+Using up leftovers in a stirfry is a great way to avoid food waste.
 Learn the main components of a stirfry and how to make one with the ingredients in your fridge.

 “Best-before” dates, “packed on” dates and “expiration dates,” Learn what the different labels are used for.